auth0/docs/articles/appliance/geo-ha2.md

 ## Overview

-Auth0 adds to the single data center high availability solution by extending the cluster with a geographically distributed data center with a **maximum latency between the two data centers of no more than 100ms (round trip)**.
+Auth0 adds to the single data center high availability solution by extending the cluster with a geographically distributed data center where the recommended **maximum round-trip latency should not exceed 100 ms**.
 The result is the high availability geo cluster, which is an active hot standby configuration with automated failure handling that can survive a regional outage.

 ## Standard Configuration

 ![](/media/articles/appliance/geo-ha.png)

-The standard configuration is a stretch cluster that consists of the following pieces:
+The standard configuration is a stretched cluster that consists of the following pieces:

 * one geographically-aware global load balancer/DNS failover configuration;
 * one primary data center with three Appliance instances;